karimbahgat/transformio/README.md

     >>> trans = tio.transforms.MapProjection(fromcrs, tocrs)
     >>> projx,projy = trans.predict(*zip(*geopoints))
     >>> projpoints = list(zip(projx,projy))
-    >>> predicted,resids,toterr = tio.accuracy.model_accuracy(trans, geopoints, projpoints, distance='eucledian')
+    >>> predicted,resids = tio.accuracy.residuals(trans, geopoints, projpoints, distance='eucledian')
-    >>> 'RMSE: {:.9f} m'.format(toterr)
+    >>> 'RMSE: {:.9f} m'.format(tio.accuracy.RMSE(resids))
     'RMSE: 0.000000000 m'

     >>> # TIN error
     >>> trans = tio.transforms.TIN()
-    >>> predicted,resids,toterr = tio.accuracy.model_accuracy(trans, impoints, geopoints, distance='geodesic')
+    >>> predicted,resids = tio.accuracy.residuals(trans, impoints, geopoints, distance='geodesic')
-    >>> 'RMSE: {:.9f} km'.format(toterr)
+    >>> 'RMSE: {:.9f} km'.format(tio.accuracy.RMSE(resids))
     'RMSE: 0.000000000 km'

 Because of these problems with the traditional within-sample model residuals, a more comparable way of measuring accuracy is to instead use leave-one-out errors (also known as out-of-sample errors).
 The idea here is to calculate for each control point, where that point would be predicted if it was left out of the model.
-We activate this by setting `leave_one_out` to True, giving us a more comparable view of how the different models compare to each other:
+We do this by using the `loo_residuals` function, giving us a more comparable view of how the different models compare to each other:

     >>> # polynomial errors
     >>> for order in [1,2,3]:
     ...     trans = tio.transforms.Polynomial(order=order)
-    ...     predicted,resids,toterr = tio.accuracy.model_accuracy(trans, impoints, geopoints, leave_one_out=True, distance='geodesic')
+    ...     predicted,resids = tio.accuracy.loo_residuals(trans, impoints, geopoints, distance='geodesic')
     ...
-'RMSE: {:.9f} km'.format(toterr)
+'RMSE: {:.9f} km'.format(tio.accuracy.RMSE(resids))
     'RMSE: 729.482755488 km'
     'RMSE: 684.036557435 km'
     'RMSE: 975.841451696 km'